-Counsellors and psychotherapists can be considered part of Social Care, which is an essential service when Government and NPHET protocols and guidance on social distancing are followed.
+Counsellors and psychotherapists are considered part of Social Care, which is an essential service when Government and NPHET protocols and guidance on social distancing are followed.
 The IACP have published guidelines for a return to face to face work for therapists and clients.

 - Where you are over 60 years old or have underlying health issues of concern.